In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse the shrimp, then drain on a paper-towel-lined plate and pat dry.

 In the same pan used for the scallions, warm 1 teaspoon oil over medium-high heat until hot but not smoking.
-Add the shrimp and cook until firm and cooked through, 2 to 3 minutes per side.
+Add the shrimp and cook, turning once, until firm and cooked through, 1 to 2 minutes per side.